labhansh2/prorev/README.md

 ## Usage

-There are two options to run Prorev:
+There are two ways in which you can use ProRev:

 ### 1. Client App